nearform/fast-speech-to-text/README.md

 > [!NOTE]
 > The project currently properly runs in Chrome and other Webkit based browsers.

-## Running things
+## Running things locally (local development)

 ### Pre-requisites

 The project is using Application Default Credentials for Google Cloud Translation API.
 Before running the server, you will need to authenticate using Coogle Cloud CLI.
+In order to have server successfully connect to the Firebase RealTime DB, you'll need to impersonate the Service Account that used in GCP.

+- To set up user credentials using Google Cloud CLI, follow [these instructions](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev).
+- To impersonate a service account using Google Cloud CLI, follow [these instructions](https://cloud.google.com/docs/authentication/provide-credentials-adc#sa-impersonation). ***Make sure that your account has the `Service Account Token Creator` permission in GCP.***

-To set up user credentials using Google Cloud CLI, follow [these instructions](https://cloud.google.com/docs/authentication/provide-credentials-adc#local-dev).
-Once authenticated you can run the server with `npm run -w server`.
+Once authenticated successfully, you can run the server with `npm run -w server`.

 > [!NOTE]
 > This process has to be done ONLY once as the credentials will be generated for you and kept on a "well known" location.
 For more information see [How Application Default Credentials Work](https://cloud.google.com/docs/authentication/application-default-credentials)

 ### Environment Variables

-You will need the following environment variables set - use `.env` files in the `server/` directory to set them:
+You will need the following environment variable - use `.env` files in the `server/` directory to set it:

 ```
 # server/.env

-FIREBASE_API_KEY=
-FIREBASE_APP_ID=
-FIREBASE_AUTH_DOMAIN=
 FIREBASE_RTDB_URL=
-FIREBASE_PROJECT_ID=
 ```

 ### Launching the application